 Hence we recommend you ask a reputable plumber to do your load balancing.
 Please ask them to confirm they are on the register of the Chartered Institute of Plumbing and Heating.
 This allows them to work on the radiators and pipes only.
 They will also need to be on the Gas Safe Register to work on the boiler and gas connections.
 This may not be essential in the case of a straightforward radiator balancing job but is advisable.

 How To Balance Radiators without Mess or Fuss

 STEP ONE – Bleed the Radiators

-First, we turn the heating system off to allow it to cool.
-We begin with the radiator at start of the system, and work our way through to the end bleeding as we go.
+First, we turn the central heating system off to allow it to cool.
+We begin with the radiator at the start of the system, and work our way through to the end bleeding as we go.
 Have a supply of towels handy should you attempt this yourself.
 An old system especially may contain dirty water, and this is not what you want to find on the carpet after radiator balancing.

 First we open all the radiator valves fully to allow the maximum amount of water to flow through the pipes.
 Then we turn the central heating on and carefully note the order in which the individual radiators heat up.
 This should be along the path of the supply pipe.
 If not, there may be a blocked radiator or a faulty valve that needs replacing.
 When we have completed this step we allow the system to cool down again.

 STEP THREE – How to balance central heating

 We’ll assume the radiators warmed first at the start of the system, and last where the water re-enters the central boiler.
 If this is not the case, then start with the radiator that heated up first.